MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Russia/how-to-import-and-export-account-schedules.md

 ---
 # How to: Import and Export Account Schedules
-ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> enables you to import and export account schedules into other companies and databases.
+[!INCLUDE[d365fin](../../includes/d365fin_md.md)] enables you to import and export account schedules into other companies and databases.

 ### To import and export account schedules